St. Mary's College of Maryland: History

-Colonial St. Mary's City was actually only a town and at its peak had between 500 and 600 residents.
-However, as the colony quickly expanded and settlements spread throughout the Eastern part of what is now Maryland, the town remained the capital and representatives would travel from all over the colony to participate in the Maryland General Assembly, the colony's first legislative body.
+Colonial St. Mary's City was actually only a town, and at its peak had between 500 and 600 residents.
+However, as the colony quickly expanded and settlements spread throughout what is now eastern Maryland, the town remained the capital.
+Representatives would travel from all over the colony to participate in the Maryland General Assembly, the colony's first legislative body.

-The Colony was founded under a mandate by the colonial proprietor, Cecil Calvert, the second Lord Baltimore of England, that the new settlers engage in religious tolerance of each other.
-The first settlers were both Protestant and Catholic during a time of persecution of Catholics.
-This mandate was unprecedented at the time, as England had been wracked by religious conflict for centuries.
+The Colony was founded under a mandate by the colonial proprietor, Cecil Calvert, 2nd Baron Baltimore, that the settlers follow religious tolerance of each other.
+The first settlers were Protestants and Catholics during a time of persecution of the latter, and this mandate was unprecedented then as England had been wracked by religious conflict for centuries.

-The college is secular and has been since it was started in 1840.
-Its name St. Mary's commemorates Maryland's first colony, "St. Mary's City", which once stood where the college stands now.
-It has been coeducational (both male and female students) since 1949.
+The college's name, "St. Mary's," commemorates Maryland's first colony, "St. Mary's City", which once stood where the college stands now.
+It has been coeducational since 1949.

 Academics

 St. Mary's College offers 21 majors (with 5 additional in development), 29 minors, seven pre-professional programs and it has a master's program in education.
 It is a public honors college, one of only two such colleges in the United States.
 As such, it maintains a core honors-level curriculum that all of its students, regardless of major, must complete.

 The college underwent its first ever large-scale program review or program prioritization process in February 2021, resulting in the discontinuation of several majors and minors.